 The Crafter isn’t quite as high-tech as the Sprinter, but it is incredibly easy to drive, comfortable and cleverly designed.
 The MAN TGE is a rebranded version of the Crafter, and also worth considering, especially given the round-the-clock service available from MAN’s truck dealer network.

 The Ford Transit is another key rival – supported by Ford’s extensive dealer network, the Transit sells in big numbers, and is also a smart, modern large van that drives very nicely for such a big vehicle.

-The Iveco Daily is only really worth considering if you need a van that goes up to an extremely high gross vehicle weight (GVW) – the Sprinter’s max is 5.5 tonnes, the Daily goes up to 7.2 tonnes.
+The Iveco Daily works best if you need a van that goes up to an extremely high gross vehicle weight (GVW) – the Sprinter’s max is 5.5 tonnes, the Daily goes up to 7.2 tonnes.

 The legal GVW limit for a regular car driving licence is 3.5 tonnes.

-Historically, the Sprinter also has an unmatched reputation for reliability, and we’re not expecting that to change with this generation.
+Historically, the Sprinter also has an unmatched reputation for reliability, and there are no signs of this changing with this generation.
 The three-pointed star arguably represents the best possible brand image you can present to your customers, too.

 However, refinement, payload and fuel economy aren’t necessarily top of the class, and as ever the Sprinter remains a pricey vehicle.
 Not that you’re likely to think it’s poor value, given what you get in return for your cash.

 This Sprinter was runner up in large van category in the 2020 Parkers Awards.

 - A very comfortable large van to drive; great seats, soft suspension

 - Speed-sensitive electric power steering is clever but lacks feedback